-Table 3 - PARK STANDARDS NDARDS Park Type Description Typical Size Typical Facilities May Include: Recreation Standard Design Linear Parks Such parks are developed along natural or built corridors.
+Table 3 - PARK STANDARDS Park Type Description Typical Size Typical Facilities May Include: Recreation Standard Design Linear Parks Such parks are developed along natural or built corridors.
 Sufficient width for resource protection, recreation, and trail corridor.
-Benches, individual picnic tables, and pedestrian, horseback riding, and/or bike corridors.
+Benches, individual picnic tables, and pedestrian, horeback riding, and/or bike corridors.
 Facilities are dependent upon corridor size and location.
 Linear parks should be long enough to provide (a) recreation and park area or open space appreciation, and (b) a trail corridor.
 Linear Park recreation facilities should be setback from adjacent residential or commercial development and natural resources (such as creeks).
 Access points should be adequately planned and provided for.
 Pocket Park or Mini- Park Specialized facility serving a limited population or specific group (such as tots or senior citizens).
-0.25 to 1 acre a Play apparatus for small children, benches and small picnic areas, turf, and landscaping.
+0.25 to 1 acre Play apparatus for small children, benches and small picnic areas, turf, and landscaping.
 Serving primarily residences within less than 1/4 mile radius.
 Mini- and pocket parks should be provided primarily when neighborhoods have been built-out and other park facilities (such as neighborhood or community parks) are not in near proximity or cannot be provided due to land constraints.
 If mini-parks are provided in instead of a neighborhood park because of land constraints, to the extent feasible mini-parks should be spaced to provide each segment of the neighborhood with park facilities.
 Enhance a neighborhood area which has limited park opportunities and a large tot or senior citizen population.
 Neighbor- hood Park (NP) A park which serves primarily one neighborhood.
 NPs provide facilities for all ages, and include passive and active recreation areas.
 1 to 10 acres a Open turf area, small picnic area, paths, play equipment for children, multi-use game courts, drinking fountain, benches, restrooms, parking, and landscaping.
 6 acres per 1,000 people in a given neighborhood.
 Serves a neighborhood.
 Should be within roughly 1/4 to 1/2 mile radius of neighborhood being served.
 Roughly half the area will be developed for active recreation; half will be developed as passive space.
 Community Parks A park serving the community or numerous neighborhoods.
 Roughly 20 to 30 acres.
 Large children's play area, reserved picnic facilities, turf areas, community building.
 May include tennis courts, outdoor concert area, parking, restrooms, and other special facilities.
 6.0 acres per 1,000 Cambria residents.
 Serving the community of Cambria or numerous Cambria neighborhoods.
 Central location preferred; however, a community park may be located on land near the perimeter of the CCSD.
 Natural areas or community resources should be preserved and enhanced.
-Regional parks serve several communities, providing areas for outdoor recreation including picnicking, boating, fishing, swimming, and hiking.
+Regional Parks Regional parks serve several communities, providing areas for outdoor recreation including picnicking, boating, fishing, swimming, and hiking.
 100 to 200+ acres Large open space areas, large group picnic facilities, nature center, trail system, scenic drive, campgrounds, competitive sports fields, outdoor arena, golf course, play equipment for varied age groups, tennis courts, concessions, restrooms, parking, and landscaping.
 20 acres per 1,000 population.
 Serves several communities within one hour driving time.
 Located to serve Cambria and northern San Luis Obispo County (e.g., Cayucos, San Simeon and areas in close proximity).
-Centrally located service and information center, typically includes onsite tanger (with residence).
-Source: The National Recreation and Park Association (NRPA), h The National Recreation and Park Association (NRPA), Recreation, Park and Open Space Standards and Guidelines, 1983. and Guidelines, 1983.
+Centrally located service and information center, typically includes onsite ranger (with residence).

-Source: Ine National Recreation and Park Association (NRFA), Recreation, Fark and Upen Space Standards and Guatemers, 1963. \ Park sizes have been adjusted downward from the NRPA standards since Cambria's neighborhoods had very limited vacant land for park sites.
+Source: The National Recreation and Park Association (NRFA), Recreation, Park and Open Space Standards and Guidelines, 1983. a Park sizes have been adjusted downward from the NRPA standards since Cambria's neighborhoods had very limited vacant land for park sites.